 There was a lot of excitement about practices that have now become mainstream: carrying babies was exotic; taking babies to a swimming pool was a matter for calling the police.
-Yoga for pregnant women, and even more so with babies, was seen as dangerous in a way that is difficult to imagine today.
-After years of teaching, research, books, articles and conference presentations, the clear benefits of perinatal yoga, baby yoga and baby swimming training programmes were consolidated under the banner of Birthlight – a UK registered educational charity.
+Pregnancy yoga, and even more so with babies, was seen as dangerous in a way that is difficult to imagine today.
+After years of teaching, research, books, articles and conference presentations, the clear benefits of pregnancy yoga, baby yoga and baby swimming training programmes were consolidated under the banner of Birthlight – a UK registered educational charity.
 From the start, Birthlight attracted an international audience.

 Birthlight has grown from friends, to friends of friends all over the world, keeping its original vision of integrated care and support to make pregnancy, birth and the early years the best foundation in life.
 This is a universal human right.
 Our network of trainers and teachers finds its unity in this vision, regardless of differences in culture, social background and personalities.
 After twenty years of training, we now have a third generation of Birthlight trainers.
 At all levels, we aim to create community and integration to serve new families worldwide.
 Everywhere and in every way, we respect difference.